In this section

-Emergency contraception is commonly referred to as "The morning after pill" or "EHC."
+Emergency contraception is commonly referred to as "The morning after pill" or "EC."
 If you have had sex without using contraception, or think your contraception might have failed, you can use emergency contraception.

 If you need emergency contraception, it is available from:

 - Most Pharmacies